EAdomaitis/Classification-Models/README.md

-# ClassificationModels
+# Classification-Models
-A collection of classification models I have created for classes and during my own exploration
+A collection of classification models I have created